BenjaminElifLarsen/SagaPratice/README.md

 Regarding the command names the ...From{Value} is used to help to distint who/what the command is sent from e.g. Value could User, a System, or by an Event.

+## Git

+This project contains a GIT submodule (Common).
+It is very important to ensure the correct version of Common is used as Common is designed for use in multiple projects.
+If pulling this project down it should pull the correct version of Common.

 ## Some Comments

 All models are using int for their ids, which is fine for most models.
 The Person and operator models should be using GUIDs.